knadh/localStorageDB/README.md

 				Returns an array of rows (object literals) from a table matching the query.<br />
 				- query is either an object literal or null.
 If query is not supplied, all rows are returned<br />
 				- limit is the maximum number of rows to be returned<br />
-				- start is the  number of rows to be skipped before collecting results to be returned<br />
+				- start is the  number of rows to be skipped from the beginning (offset)<br />
 				Every returned row will have it's internal auto-incremented id assigned to the variable ID</td>
 		</tr>
 		<tr>